 On the other hand is Value Reload, which costs $3 per deposit.
 With this option, you’ll be able to add money to your card by visiting any supported store.

-Best Prepaid Visa Cards in Canada: Frequently Asked Question
+FAQs about Best Prepaid Visa Cards in Canada

 We have covered some of the best prepaid Visa cards in this article.
 It will be hard to pick a single option as each card comes with its own pros and cons.
 Consider factors such as associated fees, additional charges, limitations, and rewards when selecting a card.